Saint Kitts and Nevis: British colonial period (1700–1983)

-Post independence era
+Post independence era (1983–present)

+St Kitts and Nevis achieved full independence on 19 September 1983.
+Kennedy Simmonds of the PAM, Premier since 1980, duly became the country's first Prime Minister.
+St Kitts and Nevis opted to remain within the British Commonwealth, at that time retaining Queen Elizabeth as Monarch, represented locally by a Governor-General.

 Kennedy Simmonds went on to win elections in 1984, 1989 and 1993, before being unseated when the SKNLP returned to power in 1995 under Denzil Douglas.

 In Nevis, growing discontent with their perceived marginalisation within the federation led to a referendum to separate from St Kitts in 1998, which though resulting a 62% vote to secede, fell short of the required two-thirds majority to be legally enacted.

 In late-September 1998, Hurricane Georges caused approximately $458,000,000 in damages and limited GDP growth for the year and beyond.
 Meanwhile, the sugar industry, in decline for years and propped up only by government subsidies, was closed completely in 2005.

+In 2012, Saint Kitts and Nevis was declared free of malaria, according to the World Health Organization.

 The 2015 Saint Kitts and Nevis general election was won by Timothy Harris and his recently formed People's Labour Party, with backing from the PAM and the Nevis-based Concerned Citizens' Movement under the 'Team Unity' banner.

 In June 2020, Team Unity coalition of the incumbent government, led by Prime Minister Timothy Harris, won general elections by defeating Saint Kitts and Nevis Labour Party (SKNLP).

 In snap general elections held in August 2022, the SKNLP again won, and Terrance Drew became the fourth prime minister of Saint Kitts and Nevis.

 Politics

 Saint Kitts and Nevis is a sovereign, democratic, and federal state.
-It is a Commonwealth realm, a constitutional monarchy with the King of Saint Christopher and Nevis, Charles III, as its head of state.
-The King is represented in the country by a Governor-General, who acts on the advice of the Prime Minister and the Cabinet.
-The Prime Minister is the leader of the majority party of the House, and the cabinet conducts affairs of state.
+It is a Commonwealth realm, a constitutional monarchy with the king of Saint Christopher and Nevis, Charles III, as its head of state.
+The King is represented in the country by a governor-general, who acts on the advice of the prime minister and the Cabinet.
+The prime minister is the leader of the majority party of the House, and the cabinet conducts affairs of state.

 St. Kitts and Nevis has a unicameral legislature, known as the National Assembly.
 It is composed of fourteen members: eleven elected representatives (three from the island of Nevis) and three senators, who are appointed by the Governor-General.
 Two of the senators are appointed on the advice of the Prime Minister, and one, on the advice of the leader of the opposition.
 Unlike in other countries, the senators do not constitute a separate senate or upper house of parliament, but sit in the National Assembly alongside representatives.
 All members serve five-year terms.
 The Prime Minister and the Cabinet answer to the Parliament.
 Nevis also maintains its own semi-autonomous assembly.